 Southwest Washington Natural Wonders

 Columbia River Gorge is the nation’s largest National Scenic Area.
 The river canyon is 80 miles long and up to 4,000 feet deep.
 Some areas are free while others have a fee.
 Five different state parks are found along the gorge.
-These can be accessed with a Discover Pass (the year-long pass pays for itself in three visits!)
-Any type of accommodations you desire are found here.
-The Lyle Hotel, Hood River Hotel, and Balch Hotel are historic spots popular among travelers to the area.
+These can be accessed with a Discover Pass (the year-long pass pays for itself in three visits) Any type of accommodations you desire are found here.
+The Lyle Hotel in Washington and the Hood River Hotel and Balch Hotel in Oregon are historic spots popular among travelers to the area.
 They have cheaper rates than others in the area without compromising on charm.
 Travel during the off season and keep your eyes out for discount packages.
-All the standard budget motels are available within the area as well as camping, cabins, and plenty of Air BnB options.
+All the standard budget motels are available within the area as well as camping, cabins, and plenty of Airbnb options.
 Visiting this area is a choose-your-own-adventure.
 Within the Gorge, you’ll find biking, hiking, boats, horseback riding, walking, scenic drives, and places to relax.
 One end is a temperate rainforest with over 100 inches of rain per year, the opposite end is desert-like and receives less than a foot per year.
 Plan to take several days to enjoy this area.